Divanvdb/operational-weather/README.md

 _Keywords_:
 ("machine learning" OR "artificial intelligence" OR "ML" OR "AI") AND ("renewable energy" OR "wind power" OR "forecasting" OR "spatial modeling" OR "weather prediction")

-### NeuralLAM Questions

-- Dataloaders:
-    - Very slow at the moment taking up to 70% of the training time?